educbraga/EasyCommit/README.md

 ## Usage
 After installation, configure a keybinding to trigger the plugin:
 1. Open `Preferences > Key Bindings` in Sublime Text.
-2. Add keybindings for the commands:
+2. Add keybindings for the following commands:

 For commiting all modified files:
    ```json